akshit113/loan_prediction_using_baseline_keras_model/README.md

-# loan_prediction_using_Keras_baseline_model
+# Loan Prediction using Baseline Keras model with 'tanh' activation function
-predicts whether or no Loan will be approved based on factors such as gender, education, marital status, income, credit score and so on.
+This script predicts whether or no a Loan will be approved based on factors such as gender,	marital status,	no. of dependents, education, self-employed, applicant's income,	co-applicant's Income, loan amount,	term,	credit history,	property area